giorgi-o/CrossPlatformPlaying/README.md

 # CrossPlatformPlaying
-A [BetterDiscord](https://betterdiscord.app/) plugin that brings Rich Presence to games that don't support it, and lets you see what your friends are playing even if they turned off game activity.
+A [BetterDiscord](https://betterdiscord.app/) plugin that lets you see what your friends are playing even if they turned off game activity, and brings Rich Presence to games that don't support it.

 <img src="https://user-images.githubusercontent.com/20621396/147405144-5b87a3f7-0795-4733-9d0f-6d4d5b78fe72.png" alt="illustration"/>